JstRelax/web-www-v2/content/why-our-work-matters/_index.en.md

   Working for DIVD, we aim to make the digital world safer by reporting vulnerabilities we find in digital systems to the people who can mitigate them.

   But what are exactly are (zero-day) vulnerabilities, and why is it so important to find them as soon as possible?
 Find these (and other) frequently used cyber security definitions on this page.
-opener: |-
-  But what are exactly are (zero-day) vulnerabilities, and why is it so important to find them as soon as possible?

-  Find these (and other) frequently used cyber security definitions on this page.
 leftblock:
   content: |-
     ## **Security Vulnerability**